 The coconut has long been harvested for its oil, coir and flesh for endless types of use.
-With the recent methods of research we’re now able to conduct, we’ve come to learn that it’s also an excellent aid in plant growth – with scientific research suggesting synthetic rooting agents and growth boosters should be replaced with coconut water.
+We’ve come to learn that it’s also an excellent aid in plant growth – with scientific research suggesting synthetic rooting agents and growth boosters should be replaced with coconut water.
 Read more about the articles here.

 It is, after all, a seed to one of the largest plants on earth.
 Everything inside coconut water is there to extensively nourish a plant and ensure vigorous growth.

 Groconut’s unpasteurized formula contains phytohormones which help boost and regulate plant growth: